ucsdwcsng/beamarmor/README.md

 2. After the first timer has elapsed, implement logic in txrx.cc that stops the y1y2_send operation and simply keeps the latest computed alpha value.
 3. Start the UE, await attachement, and start UL traffic.
 When observing the traffic metrics on the console at this point, the jammer influence should be visible through bad SINR, BLER, and throughput.
 4. After the second timer has elapsed, implement logic that starts applying the latest alpha value to the UL processing.
 Now, an impromvemet in the metrics should be visible and thus, verifying BeamArmors nulling effect.

+## BeamArmor Demo
+### Setup
+#### Basestation/eNB setup
+eNB setup contains 4 components:
+1. Core network - Open5GS
+2. Basestation RAN - srseNB
+3. BeamArmor Real-time controller (RIC) - alpha_compute_server.py
+4. Data exchange - iperf server

+#### User/UE setup
+UE setup contains 4 components:
+1. UE RAN - srsUE
+2. Data exchange - iperf client

+#### Jammer
+Jammer setup uses one pendrive containing 5MHz OFDM IQ data which is transmitted continuously in the same UL frequency.

+### Phases of Demo
+There are three phases in the demo:
+1. Estimating the jammer channel co-efficients - Only basestation and jammer are running.
+2. Demonstrating performance without applying beam-nulling - Basestation, jammer and user are running.
+3. Demonstrating performance after applying beam-nulling - Basestation, jammer and user are running.

+These phases will be controlled from the basestation setup with the BeamArmor RIC.

+#### Demo procedure
+1. Turn on the jammer and let it transmit data continuously.

+2. On the UE PC, create a namespace for data transmission:
+`sudo ip netns add ue1`
+This will be useful while trying to run iperf client through srsRAN from UE.

+3. Run Open5GS Core:
+`sudo /srsRAN/build/srsepc/src/srsepc ~/.config/srsran/epc.conf`

+4. Run srseNB:
+`sudo /srsRAN/build/srsenb/sc/srsenb ~/.config/srsran/enb.conf`

+5. Run BeamArmor RIC:
+`python3 alpha_compute_server.py <Timer 1> <Timer 2>`

+Here Timer 1 and Timer 2 are the wait times in seconds for turning on the three phases of BeamArmor Demo.
+##### Timer 1
+Only the eNB and jammer are running, UE should not be turned on yet.
+During this phase, the RIC estimates the channel co-efficients of the jammer given the UE is turned off.
+##### Timer 2
+UE is turned on and it connects to the basestation.
+BeamArmor RIC does not apply beam-nulling yet.
+This is to demo the performance without BeamArmor.

+Once the Timer 2 expires, beam-nulling is applied and performance with BeamArmor is demostrated.

+##### Example
+`python3 alpha_compute_server.py 10 40`
+When the alpha_compute_server.py is run, the RIC estimates the channel for 10 seconds.
+After 10 seconds the UE should be turned on, and the performance without BeamArmor is demonstrated for 40 seconds.
+Then beam-nulling is applied and the performance of BeamArmor is demonstrated.

+6. Run iperf server:
+`sudo iperf3 -s -i 1`

+7. Run srsUE:
+`sudo /srsRAN/build/srsenb/sc/srsue ~/.config/srsran/ue.conf`

+8. Once the UE connects to the eNB, run iperf client:
+`sudo ip netns exec ue1 iperf3 -c 172.16.0.1 -b 10M -i 1 -t 200`

+1. Both timer start counting down and the MIMO-RIC platform begins to regularly extract and send y1 and y2 to the controller.
+The controller will compute alpha and send the value back to the RAN stack, where it is not yet applied.
+2. After the first timer has elapsed, implement logic in txrx.cc that stops the y1y2_send operation and simply keeps the latest computed alpha value.
+3. Start the UE, await attachement, and start UL traffic.
+When observing the traffic metrics on the console at this point, the jammer influence should be visible through bad SINR, BLER, and throughput.
+4. After the second timer has elapsed, implement logic that starts applying the latest alpha value to the UL processing.
+Now, an impromvemet in the metrics should be visible and thus, verifying BeamArmors nulling effect.